First steps with the new Paessler PRTG Multi-Platform Probe

 We can’t wait to get your feedback!

-Part of publishing the Multi-Platform Probe as an early alpha release is to get your valuable feedback.
+Part of publishing the Multi-Platform Probe as an early alpha release (now beta release) is to get your valuable feedback.
 What happens out in the field is something we can never recreate, even in our high quality test and QA environment.

 That's why you can do us a huge favor by sharing your input in our survey.
 Thanks in advance everyone! 🙏